whlapinel/course-manager/notes/changes/rewrite.md

 ## Required actions

 - Decide on design.

+## Additional info:

-This is from a suggestion by ChatGPT:
+ This is just a sketch of the new layout:

 ```text
 /cmd/